NickKahihu/Titanic_Competition/README.md

 From the **Titanic Competition** homepage on Kaggle which can be viewed in its entirety [here](https://www.kaggle.com/c/titanic)

+My entire work on this competition, from start to finish, can be seen [here](https://nbviewer.jupyter.org/github/NickKahihu/titanic/blob/master/Titanic_Competition.ipynb)

 ## Goal:
 This competition requires the use of machine learning to create a model that predicts whether or not a passenger survived the Titanic shipwreck.